minttu/tmc.py/README.md

     tmc init                                   # asks for server, username and password and saves them for future usage tmc list-courses                           # lists all courses
-    tmc list-exercises [ID]                    # lists all exercises from course ID tmc download-exercises [ID]                # downloads all exercises from course ID tmc update-exercises [ID]                  # updates all exercises without overriding user code tmc submit-exercise [ExerciseID][CourseID] # submits a exercise for testing tmc test-exercise [ExerciseID][CourseID]   # tests exercise locally
+    tmc list-exercises [CourseID]              # lists all exercises from course ID tmc download-exercises [CourseID]          # downloads all exercises from course ID tmc update-exercises [CourseID]            # updates all exercises without overriding user code tmc submit-exercise [ExerciseID]           # submits a exercise for testing tmc test-exercise [ExerciseID]             # tests exercise locally

-    tmc set-course [ID]                        # sets the default CourseID, so that you don't need to write it again tmc unset-course                           # resets the default CourseID
+    tmc set-course [CourseID]                  # sets the default CourseID, so that you don't need to write it again tmc unset-course                           # resets the default CourseID

     tmc set-exercise ID                        # sets the default ExerciseID